Vnish-team/Vnish-team/README.md

 All vnish firmware has been tested for a long time before being uploaded for download and compared to the stock BITMAIN firmware, has a huge functionality that allows you to quickly and efficiently manage your ASICs and allows you to increase the profitability of equipment up to 50%

-More detail information on the all advantages of the firmware can be found in the FEATURES menu